 You are here

-DaVita HealthCare Partners, a leading independent medical group in America and leading global provider of kidney care, and The Everett Clinic, a nationally recognized physician group, today announced the clinic's stakeholders voted to approve a previously announced merger plan.
-Read more about Doctors Approve Merger With DaVita HealthCare Partners
+DaVita HealthCare Partners (NYSE: DVA), a leading independent medical group in America and leading global provider of kidney care, and The Everett Clinic, a nationally recognized physician group, today announced the closing of a previously announced merger, under which DaVita has acquired The Everett Clinic.
+Read more about The Everett Clinic joins DaVita HealthCare Partners